Fill your College Details

 3. How do I choose the right web development project for my portfolio?

-Choose projects that align with your skills and interests, but also challenge you to learn new technologies and practices.
-Consider full-stack projects if you want to showcase a comprehensive skill set.
+Pick projects that relate to your skills and areas of interest, but also push you to pick up new technologies and practices.
+This might include full-stack projects if you want to demonstrate a large scope of skills.

 4. What are some cool full-stack projects for a developer portfolio?

-Projects like a blogging platform, e-commerce website, or AI-powered job portal are excellent for demonstrating full-stack development skills.
+A blogging platform, e-commerce website, or an AI-powered job portal are all great examples of showing full-stack development projects.

 5. What are some mini-project ideas for web development?

-You could build simple projects such as a tribute page, recipe finder, or weather dashboard.
+You could look at simple projects like a tribute page, recipe finder, or weather dashboard.

 6. How do I get started with web development?